addu390/addu390.github.io/_posts/2026-02-21-flink-internals.md

 <li><p>Do not expire: checkpoints are automatically cleaned up when newer ones complete.
 Savepoints persist until explicitly deleted.
 Triggered on demand: via CLI (flink savepoint <code>jobID</code>) or REST API, not on a timer.</p></li>

-<li><p>Portable format: savepoints use a standardized format that is compatible across state backends.
-A job checkpointed with HashMapStateBackend can be restored on EmbeddedRocksDBStateBackend from a savepoint.</p></li>
+<li><p>Portable format: savepoints can be created in canonical format, a standardized representation that is compatible across state backends.
+A job checkpointed with <code>HashMapStateBackend</code> can be restored on <code>EmbeddedRocksDBStateBackend</code> from a canonical savepoint.
+Native format (default and preferred) is faster to create and restore but is tied to the specific state backend and does not support cross-backend restoration.</p></li>
 </ul>

-<p>Portable format: savepoints can be created in canonical format, a standardized representation that is compatible across state backends.
-A job checkpointed with HashMapStateBackend can be restored on EmbeddedRocksDBStateBackend from a canonical savepoint.
-Native format is faster to create and restore but is tied to the specific state backend and does not support cross-backend restoration.</p>

 <p>Savepoints are used for planned operations: upgrading application code, changing parallelism, migrating to a different cluster, or switching state backends.
 The workflow is: take a savepoint, stop the job, make changes, restart from the savepoint.</p>